Built to Build: Blog

 The difference between selling your customer service and your customer experience is the difference between selling clients not on the PRICE of WHAT you do, but on the VALUE of WHY you do it.

-In order to sell your customers an experience that will return great dividends for years to comes, you need to design an experience so that your customers have no reason to look elsewhere.
+In order to sell your customers an experience that will return great dividends for years to come, you need to design an experience so that your customers have no reason to look elsewhere.
 You need to develop a process that not only, guides your customers along a path that leads to the solution of their problems, but also ensures success for your business.
 Your process should make it very easy for your customer to communicate with you from the initial interaction to the final sale, and instill a feeling of security, trust, and alignment along the way.

 You can create value for your clients by selling the experience that you have specifically designed for them, which in turn will create value for your business.